blhutchings/CS-4820-Telling-Stories/README.md

 ## About Us

 We are a group of 4th year students currently studying at UPEI.
-Under the guidance of Prof. David LeBlanc we have been trusted with creating an interactive media applciaiton (similar to H5P)
+Under the guidance of Prof. David LeBlanc we have been trusted with creating an interactive media applciaiton (similar to H5P) that allows a non-technical user to register with our application and start adding various components to their written work.
+Components such as ----, ----, and ---- .
+You can then integrate these components into ----.

+*put screenshot here*
+*put screenshot here*